The Christmas Baby

 Gentry Wade (Deloach) is the daughter of a country music star who died when Gentry was just a teenager.
 She was once an aspiring songwriter, like her Dad, but things got in the way, and she now runs a popular bar and music venue which is a gathering place for Nashville country stars.
 The 100th anniversary of the Grand Ole Opry is coming up and the legendary duo of Jett Wade (Gentry’s late father) and Von Winters are going to be honored on stage during the annual Christmas show.
 Gentry has been invited to appear and is encouraged by her “Uncle Von” and her late father’s cousin Rita (the always welcome Sharon Lawrence), who was a talent coordinator for the Grand Ole Opry back in the day.
 Before his tragic and unexpected death Winters and Wade mysteriously broke up and Von Winters went on to great solo fame.
 But Gentry is hesitating because she feels she has not earned her right to appear on the hallowed stage as she gave up on her dream to be a songwriter (for what appears to be several reasons).
 Also in the mix is Mac, (Polaha) a lifelong friend who has returned from L.A. to pursue his successful talent manager career in Nashville.

 While all of the talent is preparing for the big Christmas show, Gentry sits down on one of the onstage pews which are reserved for family and friends of performing artists, and she is sent 30 years back in time!
 It’s the day before the 1995 Christmas concert which was also Winters and Wade’s final appearance together.
 I’m skipping some steps but Mac follows soon after.
 Together they spend time with the young Rita.
 Gentry (who calls herself Jen, because if she had the same name as Jett’s teenage daughter, who is not around, thank heavens, that might be confusing) also gets to reconnect, as an adult, with her beloved father.
 Also his pal, Winters.
 At one point she finishes, with the help of her Dad, an old song she started to write as a young girl but never finished.
 Winters hears it and he is so encouraging, she knows that if she stays in 1995, she will be able to finally pursue her career as a songwriter.
 So will she stay in the past?
 Will it be with or without the love of her life, Mac?
 Why did the legendary duo break up that fateful Christmas in the first place?
 Will Gentry be re-inspired to try to write again in 2025 (If she goes back, that is)?
-What would happen if she stayed and met herself as a teenager?
 The answer to at least one of these questions brought me to tears.
 And 3 subsequent scenes kept them flowing.

 A few things added even more to the overall appeal of this movie.
 One was the mystery of whether two of the main characters remembered the 2025 Gentry as the 1995 Jen that was a brief part of their lives for one day.
 From a few things that were said or happened, I’m pretty sure one of them did, but am not so sure about the other.
 There is even a little hint (not in anything in the script, but in the actor’s subtle performance) that her father might have suspected something.
 It was a welcome wrinkle to the usual Hallmark where everything is spelled out.
 I like a little thought provoking mystery, sometimes.
 Of course, the appearances of real life Nashville stars were entertaining (even if the only one I recognized was Brad Paisley).
 You could really tell that everyone involved was committed to this production, and was glad to be a part of it.
 Finally, and I’m not sure I should mention this because I may be the only one, but I saw a great resemblance between the two actors who played the younger Winters and Wade to a Wyatt Earp-era Val Kilmer and present day Leonardo di Caprio.
 For me, it added a certain Je ne sais quoi.
 One thing I would have liked was to touch base with the poor Opry Guard who saw Gentry and Mac disappear into thin air.
 That might have long term consequences.
 9 stars thanks to a little “Opry magic.”